Does Reading Improve Speech? (Hint: My Mouth Says Yes!)

 Reading to Improve Stuttering

-Many people who stutter have shared that Reading aloud helps them.
+Many people who stutter have shared that reading aloud helps them.
 Most say it makes their speech better.
 Studies show that when people read together, individuals who stutter can experience approximately 70% fewer stuttered syllables and speak at around 70% faster rates.

 How does reading help to overcome stuttering?